ibm-wsc/ConfidentialComputingOnLinuxONE/docs/localdocbuild.md

 !!! warning "For Documentation Contributors Only"

     This is for people who want to update the documentation of `Confidential Computing LinuxONE Workshop` and see the updates locally or if you are a regular user and are curious on how to do it.
-In most cases, just accessing the documentation via the site https://github.ibm.com/Garrett-Lee-Woodworth/ConfidentialComputingOnLinuxONE is best.
+In most cases, just accessing the documentation via this site (https://ibm-wsc.github.io/ConfidentialComputingOnLinuxONE/) is best.
 If you want to access the documentation without internet access, instead of following this documentation, you should navigate to the print page (which displays the documentation in printable format).
 Then, Print->Save to pdf in your web browser and access the PDF freely offline.

 ## Installing Necessary Pre-requisites